-Official who is watching the ball.
-Official who is watching the action away from the ball.
-Primary responsibility is the goal area (crease and goal line) and end line coverage.
-Stays behind the play, helping to keep the ball between him and the Lead official.
+On Official Official who is watching the ball.
+Off Official Official who is watching the action away from the ball.
+Lead Official Primary responsibility is the goal area (crease and goal line) and end line coverage.
+Trail Official Stays behind the play, helping to keep the ball between him and the Lead official.
 This official would have the 4-second goalie count (if used); any clearing counts (if used) and would assist the Lead official with any offensive counts (if used).
-The amount of time a team has to advance the ball out of their defensive end of the field.
-Defined by the 35-yard by 40-yard rectangle around the goal at the attack end of the field.
+Single Side Official Acts as the second lead official by staying just above the crease on the far side of the field.
+Transition Count The amount of time a team has to advance the ball out of their defensive end of the field.
+Goal Area Defined by the 35-yard by 40-yard rectangle around the goal at the attack end of the field.
 Attack area is also known as the box.
-Imaginary line running through the goal line and extending from sideline to sideline.
-The 10-yard by 35-yard areas on either side of the attack area.
-A mechanic and call used to indicate a loose ball technical violation and some violations concerning the crease area and goalkeeper interference.
-The team attempting to move the ball from the defensive end of the field to its offensive end.
-During a clear attempt, the team not in possession of the ball.
-A starting attack-man.
+Goal Line Extended (GLE) Imaginary line running through the goal line and extending from sideline to sideline.
+The Alleys The 10-yard by 35-yard areas on either side of the attack area.
+Play-On A mechanic and call used to indicate a loose ball technical violation and some violations concerning the crease area and goalkeeper interference.
+Clearing Team The team attempting to move the ball from the defensive end of the field to its offensive end.
+Riding Team During a clear attempt, the team not in possession of the ball.
+In-Home A starting attack-man.
 If players listed in the official scorebook are listed as Attack, Midfield, Defense, Goalkeeper then he is the first attack-man listed.
 This person must serve all penalties against his team that are not assigned to a specific player or any time serving fouls called against the coaching staff.
-Lines parallel to the sidelines, 20 yards from the center of the field and extending 10-yards on either side of the midfield line, define this space to the sideline as the wing area.
-When a player has control of the ball in his crosse so that he is able to perform any of the normal functions of control, such as carrying, cradling, passing or shooting.
-A term used by officials to indicate that there will be a time serving foul.
+Wing Areas Lines parallel to the sidelines, 20 yards from the center of the field and extending 10-yards on either side of the midfield line, define this space to the sideline as the wing area.
+Player Possession When a player has control of the ball in his crosse so that he is able to perform any of the normal functions of control, such as carrying, cradling, passing or shooting.
+Flag Down A term used by officials to indicate that there will be a time serving foul.